bolunxu/bolunxu.github.io/_pages/Group.md

 <img style="float: left;  margin-top: 10px;
   margin-bottom: 10px;
   margin-right: 10px;
-  margin-left: 0px;" src="/assets/images/zhiyi.jpg" width="165px" >
+  margin-left: 0px;" src="/assets/images/xueyuan.jpeg" width="165px" >

-**Zhiyi (Zoey) Zhou** is a visiting student from Xi’an Jiaotong University.
-She received her B.S. degree in Electrical Engineering from Tsinghua University in 2021.
-Before visiting Columbia, she was a research assistant at State Key Laboratory of Electrical Insulation and Power Equipment, Xi’an Jiaotong University, China.
-Zoey’s research interests include distributed control and optimization for energy system.
+**Xueyuan Cui**  is a visiting student from The University of Hong Kong.
+He received his B.E. and M.S. degrees in Electrical Engineering from Zhejiang University in 2019 and 2022, respectively.
+He is now pursuing his Ph.D. degree at The University of Hong Kong.
+Before visiting Columbia, he was a visiting student at University of MONS, Belgium.
+His research interests include data-driven modeling and flexibility analysis of building energy systems."
+Please let me know if any problems.
 <br />
 <br />